JosephTLyons/andromeda/README.md

 easy to guess a license.
 The probability that a random guess would be an actual license is `1000/(10^4) = 0.1`.
-It is up to the user to understand this and adjust the settings to increase the complexity of the output and decrease the chances of guessing a license number.
+It is up to the user to understand this and adjust the settings to increase the complexity of the output and decrease the chances of guessing a license.
 Using the example from earlier with `1000` licenses of length `20` using all symbols, the probability that a random guess would be an actual license is `1000/(62^20) = 1.4196007e-33`.